-TRS-Care Medicare Health Plans
+TRS-Care Medicare Advantage (Medical Coverage)

-Medicare-eligible TRS-Care participants are eligible to enroll in the TRS-Care Medicare Advantage[®] medical plan and TRS-Care Medicare Rx[®] prescription drug plan.
-Your TRS benefits offer maximum flexibility when it comes to the doctors you see, as well as a simpler insurance experience.
+Medicare-eligible TRS-Care participants are eligible to enroll in the TRS-Care Medicare Advantage medical plan.
+Your TRS benefits offer maximum flexibility when it comes to the doctors you visit, as well as a simpler health care experience.